Australia flights - cheap international flight tickets and hacker fares to Sydney, Melbourne, Brisbane, Perth

 Airlines of Australia

-There are three main airlines in Australia that handle most of the international air traffic to Down Under.
+Three main airlines in Australia handle most of the international air traffic to Down Under.
 The national carrier Qantas is the largest, and apart from domestic routes it also flies to nearly 30 international destinations.
 Jetstar, a subsidiary of Qantas, is a low-cost carrier with no-frills fares from United States (Honolulu), Indonesia, Japan, Malaysia, New Zealand, Singapore, South Korea, and Thailand among others.
 Virgin Australia offers both budget-friendly Economy seats and Business Class seats for more demanding travelers, and you can use it to fly to Australia from United States (Lost Angeles), Hong Kong, Indonesia, New Zealand, South Africa, Thailand, and the UAE.

 The plane is also the fastest and most economical solution to move between the Australian states and territories — New South Wales, Northern Territory, Queensland, South Australia, Tasmania, Victoria, or Western Australia.
 There are several smaller carriers that mainly focus on local routes within the country.
 Rex Airlines allows venturing into rural Australia — Wagga Wagga, Mount Isa, Mildura, Monkey Mia or Port Augusta.
 Airnorth is a smaller carrier that focuses mostly on the northern part of the country, Alliance Airlines operates fly-in fly-out (FIFO) air charter services, and Bonza is the new ultra-low-cost airline that started operations in 2022.